gruszkat98/Monosaccharide-Name-Conv/README.md

 You can also import sugars.py file directly, and inside there is a Sugar class, and functions like "interpretSugar(sugar)" and "interpretName(sugarname)" that respectively, create a string variable that represents a name of a sugar instance, or given a name instantiate a sugar.

 Keep in mind!
-The names are not standard names, but rather they are built accordingly to a custom naming convention
+The names are not standard names, but rather they are built accordingly to a custom naming convention.
+Monosaccharides.pdf is a presentation that fully explains my custom naming convention